This guide will be the only guide you’ll ever need for understanding and getting along with usability testing.

 zipBoard centralizes the feedback and internal tasks at one place enabling remote visual collaboration.
 It helps teams better manage feedback from participants and reproduce bugs and issues with screencast and annotation tools that let stakeholders share contextual feedback without leaving their content.
 It enables better remote collaboration with contextual feedback and task tracking. zipBoard provides a better way to explain issues using screen recording and annotations makes the review process more collaborative and handoffs easier.

 zipBoard is free for one review file/URL (1 project) and unlimited collaborators.
-The paid plan starts at $39/month (billed annually) for 5 review files/URLs and unlimited projects.
+The paid plan starts at $99/month (billed annually) for up to 20 review files/URLs and unlimited projects.